JONES PACKAGING INC.

 Headquarters: 3000 Page St, London, ON, N5V 5H3, more than 340,000 sq.ft of space

-Other facilities: 4 manufacturing/warehouse sites in Canada, distribution facilities in UK and Spain
+Other facilities: 4 manufacturing/warehouse sites in Canada, distribution facilities in the U.K. and Spain

 - Ron Harris, President & CEO